awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 # Creating index snapshots in Amazon OpenSearch Service<a name="managedomains-snapshots"></a>

-Snapshots in Amazon OpenSearch Service are backups of a cluster's indices and state\. *State* includes cluster settings, node information, index settings, and shard allocation\.
+Snapshots in Amazon OpenSearch Service are backups of a cluster's indexes and state\. *State* includes cluster settings, node information, index settings, and shard allocation\.

 OpenSearch Service snapshots come in the following forms:
 + **Automated snapshots** are only for cluster recovery\.
 You can use them to restore your domain in the event of red cluster status or data loss\.
 For more information, see [Restoring snapshots](#managedomains-snapshot-restore) below\.
 OpenSearch Service stores automated snapshots in a preconfigured Amazon S3 bucket at no additional charge\.
 + **Manual snapshots** are for cluster recovery *or* for moving data from one cluster to another\.
 You have to initiate manual snapshots\.
 These snapshots are stored in your own Amazon S3 bucket and standard S3 charges apply\.
 If you have a snapshot from a self\-managed OpenSearch cluster, you can use that snapshot to migrate to an OpenSearch Service domain\.
 For more information, see [Migrating to Amazon OpenSearch Service](migration.md)\.

 All OpenSearch Service domains take automated snapshots, but the frequency differs in the following ways:
 + For domains running OpenSearch or Elasticsearch 5\.3 and later, OpenSearch Service takes hourly automated snapshots and retains up to 336 of them for 14 days\.
+Hourly snapshots are less disruptive because of their incremental nature\.
+They also provide a more recent recovery point in case of domain problems\.
 + For domains running Elasticsearch 5\.1 and earlier, OpenSearch Service takes daily automated snapshots during the hour you specify, retains up to 14 of them, and doesn't retain any snapshot data for more than 30 days\.

 If your cluster enters red status, all automated snapshots fail while the cluster status persists\.
 If you don't correct the problem within two weeks, you can permanently lose the data in your cluster\.
 For troubleshooting steps, see [Red cluster status](handling-errors.md#handling-errors-red-cluster-status)\.